IrisGlazeRTI/airport_distance_data_hw3/INSTRUCTIONS.md

+# Code Sample, by Iris Glaze

+## Inputs, outputs, and requirements
+Input files:
+- **T_MASTER_CORD.csv**: Airport latitude and longitude, plus other details such as airport city and country
+- **Distance_of_All_Airports_20240308_125630.csv**: Distances between airports.

+Output files:
+- **output/full_airport_distances_revised.csv**: Full output file which adds latitude and longitude data to distance data.
+- **output/subset_airport_distances_revised.csv**: Like the full airport distances output file, but only includes a small random subset of the airports involved.
+- **process.log**: A small log file that tells you if and when output is being written to files.

+Dependencies file:
+- requirements.txt
+  - Use pip to install dependencies.

+Python version: 3.12.4

+## Instructions from email, checked off and explained
 Below are the required components of your code sample.
 We will need to see successful demonstration of these data manipulation tasks in whichever programming language you feel best represents your coding ability.
 We are expecting these to be done in SAS, Stata, Python, or R but if you are planning to use another language, please let us know ASAP.
 If you have Python knowledge, we strongly recommend submitting in Python.

 - [x] Reading in data or sets of data in a format other than the programming language’s default file format (e.g., read-in data from Excel or flat text file into Stata)